Many people contribute to a fishery assessment, your contribution is valuable and will lead to a better assessment of that fishery.

 If you are interested in commenting on a fisheries assessment, make sure you sign up to the MSC fishery program update email to keep track of the assessment.
 You can also read about the fishery on the MSC Track a Fishery website.

-The certification body assessing the fishery is listed on Track a Fishery.
-You can contact them to let them know you are interested in commenting on a fishery assessment.
+The certification body assessing the fishery is listed on the Track a Fishery website and you can get in touch to let them know you are interested in commenting on a fishery assessment.
 The certification body will then keep you informed once they know you are a stakeholder.

-A fishery assessment happens in a series of six stages.
-Stakeholders can provide input at four of these stages.
+A fishery assessment happens in a series of assessment stages.
+Stakeholders can comment on the assessment in a number of these stages.

 The fishery assessment stages